Poltuu/Harpoon/README.md

 ### How to use pattern matching for triggers

-If you want to allow users to registers webhooks on triggers (which is not on by default) such as `object.*` that would apply to `object.created`, `object.updated` and so forth, you need to do two things:
+If you want to allow users to registers webhooks on triggers (which is not on by default) such as `object.*` that would apply to `object.created`, `object.updated` and so forth, you need to:

 - Change default webhooks registration validation `IWebHookValidator.ValidateAsync` to allow for such triggers to be considered valid.
 - Modify default ``IWebHookStore`` implementation so that the trigger is understood correctly.